ACT Board Fellows

 - Attend bi-weekly meetings with the Board Fellow cohort to discuss nonprofit leadership, professional development and other critical issues in the sector

 - 60+ hours of service to their sponsoring non-profit, including but not limited to board meetings and special events

 Community Partners benefit by:

 - Individual dedicated to identifying potentially relevant university resources, like sources for funding and volunteers

-We are excited to see the work our 2016-2017 Board Fellows cohort will do this year!
+We are so excited to see the work our 2017-2018 Board Fellows Cohort will do this year!